application-stacks/runtime-component-operator/doc/user-guide.md

 ### Kubernetes Application Navigator (kAppNav) support

-By default, Application Stacks Operator configures the Kubernetes resources it generates to allow automatic creation of an application definition by [kAppNav](https://kappnav.io/), Kubernetes Application Navigator.
+By default, Runtime Component Operator configures the Kubernetes resources it generates to allow automatic creation of an application definition by [kAppNav](https://kappnav.io/), Kubernetes Application Navigator.
 You can easily view and manage the deployed resources that comprise your application using Application Navigator.
 You can disable auto-creation by setting `createAppDefinition` to `false`.

 To join an existing application definition, disable auto-creation and set the label(s) needed to join the application on `RuntimeComponent` CR.
 See [Labels](#labels) section for more information.